Suppression of Religious Houses Act 1535: Consequences

 The act, and the many dissolutions which followed in its wake, was the principal cause of the Pilgrimage of Grace, a rebellion which broke out at Louth in Lincolnshire in October 1536.
 An army numbering about 30,000 men gathered, and King Henry ordered the Duke of Norfolk, Duke of Suffolk, and Lord Shrewsbury to take action.
 But he had no standing army, and the rebels were looked on favourably.
 So peace had to be negotiated, the demand to restore the monasteries was conceded, a new parliament was to be called, and the rebels were promised free pardons.
 After they had dispersed and gone home, Henry broke his word.
 The rebel leaders were arrested and put on trial, and several hundred were executed.
 Bigod's rebellion then followed, also unsuccessful.

-Repeals
+Subsequent developments

 Sections 17 and 18 of the act were repealed by section 11 of the Continuance, etc. of Laws Act 1623 (21 Jas.
 1. c.
+28), which came into force on 19 February 1624.

-28), sections 4 to 6, 8 to 12, and 14 of the act were repealed by section 1 of, and schedule 1 to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+Sections 4–6, 8–12, and 14 of the act were repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1948 (11 & 12 Geo.
 6. c.
+62), which came into force on 30 July 1948.

-62), and finally the whole act, so far as still extant, was repealed by section 1 of, and Part II of the schedule to, the Statute Law (Repeals) Act 1969.
+The whole act, so far as unrepealed, was repealed by section 1 of, and part II of the schedule to, the Statute Law (Repeals) Act 1969, which came into force on 1 January 1970.